-Just remember that unless you have purchased the "No Expiration" option, you have only 14 days from the first use of your ticket to use all of your park admissions and all of your "Water Park Fun & More" options.
+Just remember that you have only 14 days from the first use of your ticket to use all of your park admissions and all of your "Water Park Fun & More" options.
 If you add the "Water Park Fun & More" option to an 9-day park ticket, you'll have a total of 18 combined theme park plus water park, Disney Quest, etc, admissions and only 14 days to use them all.
 Adding the option to a longer length ticket might prove a difficult task to take advantage of, but if you'll be visiting several of the water parks and Disney Quest, it's still a good deal even if you don't use them all!

-Combining The "Park Hopper" & "Water Park Fun & More" Options
+Combining "Park Hopper" & "Water Park Fun & More"

 If you are planning on adding the "Park Hopper" option to your multi-day MYW Base ticket anyway, and you'll be making just one visit to a water park or Disney Quest, it now makes sense to add the "Water Park Fun & More" option too.
-The addition $25 it cost to upgrade would be at least $14-$28 less than a single admission to either of these venues.
+The additional $26 it cost to upgrade per adult would be at least $19-$32 less than a single adult admission to either of these venues.

 NO Expiration Option

-Purchasing an Annual Pass, which gives you additional discounts & benefits, is probably the way to go for those who will be visiting Disney for 11 days or longer and wish to park hop during their visit or for those who will do repeat visits within the same year.
+Purchasing an Annual Pass, which gives you additional discounts & benefits, may be the way to go for those who will be visiting Disney for 11 days or longer and wish to park hop during their visit or for those who will do repeat visits within the same 12-month timespan.